-[Clause 10 amended in Gazette 31 Aug 2010 p.
+[Clause 10 amended: Gazette 31 Aug 2010 p.
 4187.]

 11. Genuine need test for category H

 (1) To satisfy the genuine need test for category H the applicant must satisfy the Commissioner —

 (a) that a firearm of category A, B or C would be inadequate or unsuitable for the purpose for which the firearm is required; or